nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-{list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 Our project could not have been possible without the prior work of the following:

 - [SE-EDU project team](https://se-education.org/docs/team.html) for their work on [AddressBook Level 3](https://github.com/se-edu/addressbook-level3), for which we referenced ideas as well as code snippets.